 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Herdemind include Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 Early Notables of the Herdemind family (pre 1700)

-More information is included under the topic Early Herdemind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Herdemind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herdemind family to Ireland